An Arizona Criminal Defense Attorney Ready To Help

 Penalties are tough in Arizona so you’ll need a good defense and an even better criminal defense attorney.
-With experience, we sift through the evidence to find the weaknesses, helpful information or facts that law enforcement downplayed or portrayed inaccurately.
-We’re here to help you get through this difficult time and navigate you back to the paths that lead to your future goals.
+With experience, I sift through the evidence to find the weaknesses, helpful information or facts that law enforcement downplayed or portrayed inaccurately.
+Contact The Heath Law Firm, PLLC.
+I am here to help you get through this difficult time and navigate you back to the paths that lead to your future goals.

 There are two types of crimes in Arizona: misdemeanors and felonies.
 No matter which type it is, the State must prove each element of the offense beyond a reasonable doubt.
 This means the judge or jury must be firmly convinced of guilt with regard to every element of the charge before it can convict.
-We’ll work to stop that.
+That’s why you need an effective, experienced attorney on your side.

 The most common misdemeanor offenses are: